irrdnet/irrd/docs/users/database-changes.rst

     auth: MD5-PW DummyValue  # Filtered for security
     auth: PGPKEY-12345678

-When submitting a new `mntner` object, you must include at least one valid `auth` value, which can not be a dummy value.
+When submitting a new `mntner` object, it must include at least one valid `auth` value, which can not be a dummy value.

 When submitting changes to an existing `mntner` object, there are two options: